angelpauly/solyield-mobile-hackathon/README.md

 Level 1 - Solar Field Operations

 ## 🚀 Overview
 SolYield is a high-performance mobile application designed for solar plant technicians.
-It streamlines the inspection process by combining GPS-verified check-ins, interactive site navigation, and dynamic PDF reporting with real-time performance analytics.
+It streamlines the inspection process by combining GPS verified check-ins, interactive site navigation, and dynamic PDF reporting with real-time performance analytics.

 ## ✨ Features (Level 1 Requirements)